JunlingWang/ITStudyNotes/AWS.md

 ## Usernames
 A plain EC2 instance's username is "ec2-user".
 If you use the "cPanel&WHM for Linux" pre-installed instance from the market place, the username is "centos".
+## Setup elastic IP
+> 1. Go to the instance page and shoose the instance and click "Elastic IPs" from the left column.
+> 2. Hit "Allocate New Address" button.
+> 3. Click "Allocate".
+> 4. Close.
+> 5. Actions -> Associate.
+> 6. Select instance and private IP, no need to allow reassociate if you don't move it to a new server.
+> 7. Click "Associate" -> Close.

 ## How to open a terminal after connecting to an instance
 Webstorm: Tools -> Start SSH session
 ## 'No such file' in var